Reaper

 Who should pick Reaper?

 Reaper is shaped for indie podcasters.
-Its biggest strength: $60 discounted license for personal use.
 If you can tolerate a UI that looks like a 2008 audio forum, you'll get a more capable editor than Hindenburg for a fraction of the price — but you'll need to invest a weekend learning it

 Is Reaper free?